Pinafore/848Q/project/README.md

 Don't bother reviewing things that the class already knows.
 You don't need to explain what MultiHop, Quizbowl, GPT, etc. are.

+Really, this presentation is for *you*.
+Present the sorts of things you want to get feedback on and discuss what you think is important at this point.
+If you're done with the project, showcase your results.
+If you're stuck, talk about what you've tried and where you're still having problems.
+If you have results but don't know what to make of them, talk about that.

 We'll have a Piazza post where you can put a link to your presentation so it can be presented on the classroom computer.
 This way people won't have to connect their computer to the screen.